Vinay9897/Vinay9897/README.md

 - 📫 How to reach me **vinayyadav91190@gmail.com**

-- ⚡ Fun fact **Knowledge make not teach how to add love and minus hate.
-But give hope every problem has solution**
+- ⚡ Fun fact **Knowledge may not teach how to add love or minus hate.
+But give hope every problem has solution.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">